What is a leadless pacemaker?

 A leadless pacemaker is a newer type of pacemaker.
 It's called leadless because no wires connect it to the heart.
 It's placed in the heart's right ventricle, which is one of the heart's lower chambers.
 A leadless pacemaker may not an option for everyone.
 Other kinds of pacemakers are placed under the skin of the chest.
 Those types are connected to the heart by wires.

-You may feel worried about having a pacemaker.
-This is common.
-It can help if you learn about how the pacemaker helps your heart.
+If you are worried about having a pacemaker, it may help if you learn about how the pacemaker helps your heart.
 Talk to your doctor if you have concerns.

 You will get medicine before the procedure.
 It helps you relax and helps prevent pain.

 Your doctor doesn't need to make any cuts to do the procedure.
-Instead, he or she uses a thin tube called a catheter.
+Instead, the doctor uses a thin tube called a catheter.
 The pacemaker is placed inside the catheter.
 The doctor puts the catheter into a blood vessel in your groin.
 You will get a shot to numb the skin where the catheter goes in.

 Then the doctor moves the catheter through the blood vessel to the right ventricle of your heart.
 You may feel pressure when the doctor does this.
 Your doctor may also have injected a dye into your blood vessel and heart.
 The dye shows up on a screen.
 It helps your doctor see where to move the catheter and pacemaker.

 When the catheter is inside the right ventricle, the doctor moves the pacemaker out of the catheter.
-He or she attaches the pacemaker to the heart tissue so that it doesn't move.
+The pacemaker is attached to the heart tissue so that it doesn't move.
 Flexible hooks may be used.
 Then the catheter is removed from your body.

 A leadless pacemaker can help you return to a more normal, more active life.